 The opportunity to travel and see the world is a factor to many, although it must be said that the amount of a specific country a chef gets to actually see when not working is limited.

-One of the biggest draws, as eluded to earlier, is the wagesOpens in a new tab. that a chef on cruise ship can earn.
+One of the biggest draws, as eluded to earlier, is the wages that a chef on cruise ship can earn.

 Working so many hours and days in a row means that the wages can significantly add up over the course of a trip.
 Add to that the free, or heavily subsidised food and accommodation whilst on the ship, and we can see that over a few month period we can earn high sums of money with little to no expenses.